View Mary Mushenski's Obituary on scrantontimes.com and share memories

 |

-Mary Mushenski, 73, of Scranton, died Saturday evening at Riverside Rehabilitation & Nursing Center in Taylor, after an illness.
+Mary Mushenski, 73, recently of Taylor and formerly of Scranton, died Saturday evening at Riverside Rehabilitation & Nursing Center in Taylor, after an illness.

 Kind, caring and selfless, Mary will forever be missed.
-She was a faithful member of St. Peter's Cathedral in Scranton where she served as an altar server for many years.
+She was a faithful member of St. Peter's Cathedral and later St. Ann's Basilica Parish, both in Scranton, where she served as an altar server and Eucharistic minister for many years.

-Arrangements are under the care of the Kevin K. Kearney Funeral Home, Inc., 125 N. Main Ave., Scranton.
+The funeral will be Saturday at 10:15 a.m. from the Thomas P. Kearney Funeral Home Inc., 517 N. Main St., Old Forge, with Mass of Christian Burial at 11 in St. Ann's Basilica, West Scranton, to be celebrated by the Rev. Richard Burke, C.P., pastor.
+Private burial will be Monday at Cathedral Cemetery.

+Public viewing will be Saturday from 9:30 to 10:15 a.m. at the funeral home.
 Please visit the funeral home's website to leave a condolence.